Smith Hart: Other media

 In 2011 Hart appeared the Canadian show Dragon's Den, Season 6 Episode 4.
 Hart and his son Matt are the subjects of the documentary Hart Still Beating, directed by Fred Kroetsch and Kurt Spenrath.

 Personal life

 Family

 Hart had several children including sons Matthew and Chad, daughters Toby McIvor and Satania Hart (nicknamed Tania).
-Smith's youngest son Chad was the one to receive Bret Hart's trademark sunglasses at the SummerSlam 1994 PPV.
 He also had two step-sons named Michael Herweg and Steven Jupe.
-Chad is named 'Dean' in middle name, after Smith's younger brother who died in 1990.
 Hart also has six grandchildren, three granddaughters from his oldest, Tobi, named Amanda, Jessica and Isabella, and two grandsons named Lakken and Ashwin Stelzner from his son Michael, who also has a stepdaughter named Havanna Stelzner.

 Two of his sons, Michael and Matthew have started a career in wrestling.
 Both perform mainly in Canada on the independent scene, Mike wrestles mainly for the Pure Wrestling Association and Matt mainly for Real Canadian Wrestling and Canadian Wrestling's Elite.

-On 15 March 2022, Hart's brother Bret announced that Tania had died.
+On March 15, 2022, Hart's brother Bret announced that Tania had died.